 The vineyard

-The passion for the vine and the wine has been inspiring Catherine and Philippe since they first met in the early 80s.
-After his agronomy studies, Philippe joined the Lycée Viticole de la Champagne in Avize as a viticulture and enology teacher.
+The passion of the vine and the wine inspires Catherine and Philippe since they first met in the early 80s.
+After his agronomy studies, Philippe joined the Lycée Viticole de la Champagne in Avize as a viticulture-oenology teacher.
 He then became director of operations with a dozen hectares of vineyards to manage and about 100,000 bottles of champagne to produce each year.

 As for Catherine, she actively took part in the creation of the cooperative ”Les Vignerons du Toulois” in Mont-Le-Vignoble.
-As the smallest cellar cooperative in France, it groups together 8 members for a 9 hectares surface.
+As the smallest cellar-cooperative in France, it groups together 8 members for a surface of 9 hectares.
 The pressed grapes come from almost all the vineyard’s terroirs.
 This provides an ideal palette for making AOC Côtes de Toul wines, including the well-known Gris de Toul.
 To this day, Catherine is still the cooperative’s president.
 On January 23, 2023, she was awarded the Prix d’Excellence by the Concours Général Agricole.

 Photo credit: Bertrand Jamot ARTGE Destination Lorraine